 - id: 1 keywords: ['rat'] name: 'Rat' level: 2 description: "The rat's beady red eyes dart frantically, its mouth foaming as it scampers about." script: '1-rat' items: ['limbo:2'] quests: ['limbo:2'] attributes: health: 100 speed: 2.5 damage: 1-7 - id: 2 keywords: ["wise", "old", "man"] name: "Wise Old Man" behaviors: pacifist: true description: "A wise looking old man sits on the ground with legs crossed." - id: 3 keywords: ["dummy", "target", "practice"] level: 2 name: "Training Dummy" behaviors: lootable: table: "limbo:4": 50

-- required String displayed the player sees the npc in the room
+- required String displayed when the player sees the NPC in the room

-- required Keywords that the player can use to target this npc, does not need to be unique
+- required Keywords that the player can use to target this NPC, keywords do not need to be unique

-- List of behaviors to attach to this npc.
-Key is the behavior name, the value is the configuration for that
+- List of behaviors to attach to this NPC.
+The key is the behavior name, the value is the configuration object for that

 behavior.
 For boolean (on/off) behaviors,